RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 you can run the recovery process from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI).

-{{% note %}}
-Before you run the recovery process on the machines from the original cluster with Redis processes running on the machine, make sure to kill all Redis processes.
-{{% /note %}}

 To recover the database:

 1. If you are recovering the databases to a new cluster, mount the persistent storage drives of the old cluster to the new nodes.